Harrynoqs/blog-app/README.md

 # 📖 BLOG <a name="about-project"></a>

-In this milestone I added forms to my Blog app.
+In this milestone I created integration tests for all of the views used in the project.
+I covered the user stories (or user workflows) that I want my users to experience while taking into consideration the possible errors my users may cause.